ethanbowles03/2020-2021Prg2Port/README.md

 ### -CalculatorApp-
 ##### --Completed Nov.
 20 2019--
-My calculator is an object oriented program with most of the basic function on most calculators
+My calculator is an object oriented program with most of the basic function on most calculators.

-The calculator has a grey and black theme along with a screen which prints numbers as you click them
+The calculator has a grey and black theme along with a screen which prints numbers as you click them.

 ![Calculator](https://github.com/ethanbowles03/2019ProgrammmingPortfolio/blob/master/Images/calc1.png?raw=true)
 ![Calculator Mockup](https://github.com/ethanbowles03/Programming-Portfolio/blob/master/Images/calcMock.jpg?raw=true)